bits from bob....

 [permission is given to reprint with credit noted]

-We are planting traditional churches, even when we use untraditional means to get started.
-We are using biblical methods, e.g. small groups, house churches, simple churches, neighborhood networks, etc., but as soon as we have a viable base, we are establishing traditional churches.
-In using the term, "traditional church," I refer to a church with certain characteristics: (1) a building or identified location; (2) institutional organization (CEO, administration, etc.) as opposed to family or informal structures; (3) a corporate top-down leadership model (whether in a single pastor or in a pastoral board of elders) as opposed to a flattened model of responsibility, authority, and action; (4) a dispenser of religious goods both for the members and for non-members who happen by (but primarily for the members); (5) church function primarily focused inward, hoping to draw other in when they see the benefit of being in; (6) isolationism, with little genuine relationship or ministry in the world outside the church; and (7) with ministry focused primarily "at the top" and a limited view of the responsibility of the membership for involvement church function.
+In many of our church planting efforts we are planting traditional churches, even when we use untraditional means to get started.
+We are using biblical methods, e.g. small groups, house churches, simple churches, and neighborhood networks, but as soon as we have a viable base, we are establishing traditional churches.
+In using the term, "traditional church," I refer to a church with certain characteristics: (1) a building or identified location; (2) institutional organization (CEO, administration, etc.) as opposed to family or informal structures; (3) a corporate top-down leadership model (whether in a single pastor/preacher or in a pastoral board of elders) as opposed to a flattened model of responsibility, authority, and action; (4) a dispenser of religious goods both for the members and for non-members (but usually primarily for the members); (5) church function primarily focused inward, hoping to draw others "in" when they see the benefit of being "in;" (6) isolationism, with little genuine relationship with or ministry in the world outside the church; and (7) ministry focused primarily "at the top" with a limited view of the responsibility of the membership for involvement church function.

-We have little concept of the New Testament model that would allow church planting and then leave the church to function as God intended the church to function, as demonstration and representation of the presence of God's kingdom in the world through the functioning of kingdom people.
-The plan is for the church to provide its own needs.
-Leaders were appointed from within the church.
-Leaders arose from within the church.
+We have little concept of the New Testament model that would plant new churches and then leave the church to function as God intended the church to function, as demonstration and representation of the presence of God's kingdom in the world through the functioning of kingdom people.
+The New Testament plan is for the church to provide its own needs.
+Leaders arose from within the hcurch and were appointed from within the church.

 Paul left Titus on Crete (temporarily) to deal with a problem.
-It is not at all clear that Timothy was in Ephesus for a long-term ministry with the church, serving as minister or in a pastoral function.
-He obviously was teaching and training (2 Tim.
+It is not clear that Timothy was in Ephesus for a permanent or long-term ministry with the church, serving as minister or in a pastoral function.
+He was responsible for teaching and training others (2 Tim.
 2:2).
-In fact, his work may be understood, although such is a guess, as a continuation of the work Paul was doing in Ephesus from the school of Tyrannus.
+Although such is a guess, his work may be understood as a continuation of the work Paul was doing in Ephesus from the school of Tyrannus.

-We have "pastor-ized" the church to death.
+In modern times, we have "pastor-ized" the church to death.
 We have developed a view of church among the members that expects everything to be done for them.
-We can deny that the preacher is a pastor, but in function, he is exactly that, in large part due to the expectation of the members.
+We can deny that the preacher is a pastor, but in function, he is exactly that, in large part due to the expectation of the members and leaders.
 He is to provide support in a host of situations, and often least in view is equipping the saints for ministry.

-We have ignored the Ephesians 4 model of ministry.
-We have not asked the obvious questions.
+We have largely ignored the Ephesians 4 model of ministry and leadership.
+We have not asked some hard questions.
 We do not know what to do with the equipping roles of Eph.
 4:11-12 and have not talked about what the Ephesian church (or the first century church in general if we consider the possibility of a circular letter) would have understood about the apostolic or prophetic function.
 Is Paul providing a comprehensive list of roles?
+Is it a chronological list?
 Why does he mention apostles and prophets if they were not present in the church in Ephesus?
-Have we placed an artificial limitation on the reference to apostles and prophets (ignoring New Testament passages that refer to persons other than the Twelve as apostles and maintaining too miraculous a view of the prophetic task)?
+Should we understand apostles and prophets in this text in a non-miraculous sense?
+Have we placed an unwarranted limitation on the reference to apostles and prophets (by ignoring New Testament passages that refer to persons other than the Twelve as apostles and by maintaining a miraculous view of the prophetic task)?

 We can show the basic models in parallel.